sinisalackovic/ansible-vagrant-lamp-stack/README.md

 2. To setup a static address to your VM machine
   2.1 Check you Ethernet interface identity (in my case it's "enp0s3"):

-      ifconfig -a | grep eth OR
+      ifconfig -a | grep eth
       ifconfig -a | grep enp

   2.2 Edit Ethernet interface file and replace a whole content: